-As explained above, this rate is determined as 22% to be applied to corporate earnings for the taxation periods of 2018, 2019 and 2020.
-In addition, the Council of Ministers is authorized to reduce the corresponding rate from 22% to 20%.
-As deferred tax assets or liabilities within the scope of IAS 12, are calculated by using the tax rates based on the effective tax rates or tax rates (and tax laws) expected to enter into force as of the reporting period (balance sheet date), to be applied in the periods when the assets turn into income or the debts are paid, the Bank made deferred tax calculation according to the rate of 20% for assets and liabilities as of 31 December 2020.
+As of 31 December 2021, the corporate tax has been determined as 25% for the corporate earnings for the taxation periods of 2021 and as 23% for the corporate earnings for the taxation periods of 2022.
+As the deferred tax assets or liabilities within the scope of IAS 12 are calculated based on the tax rates (and tax laws) that are effective or close to be effective as of the end of the reporting period (balance sheet date), using the tax rates expected to be applied in the periods when assets are converted into income or liabilities are paid, as of 31 December 2021, the Bank and its consolidated subsidiaries evaluated their assets and liabilities according to their maturities and calculated deferred tax at the rate of 23% or 20% corresponding to the relevant maturities.